paragmajithia/iceberg-spark-sqlserver/README.md

 -- Verify if the Spark cluster is running be visiting http://localhost:8080/

-- Execute the python script (from /opt/spark folter)
+- Submit Spark job to load sql data to local iceberg tables (from /opt/spark folter)
 ```
 ## Bash into spark master container
 docker exec -it spark-master bash